-We did a poll recently, and many Singaporeans chose to live in a condominium penthouse over a landed property if they had the financial means.
-But of course, what’s stopping more people from living in a private condominium is the hefty price tag.
+From a 2021 poll, we found that most Singaporeans prefer to live in a condominium penthouse over a landed property if they have the financial means.
+What’s stopping people from living in a private condominium is of course, the hefty price tag.

-If you’re bogged down by the exorbitant prices but want the facilities that a condominium has to offer, an Executive Condominium (EC) might just be your solution.
+If you’re bogged down by the exorbitant prices but want the facilities that a condominium offers, an Executive Condominium (EC) might be a good option.

-Not only are they slightly less pricey, these public housing also have great investment potential once they become privatised after ten years.
+Not only are they slightly less pricey, but these public housing also have great investment potential once they become privatised after 10 years.